Archive

 Step 4: Drag-and-drop your already edited 6-second video into this tmp directory.
 Call the file some you’ll remember… obviously.

 Step 5: Launch Vine and start recording the Vine video.
 DO NOT reach the time limit of the Vine.
+For me, I stop recording one the green check mark appears.
+What you record doesn’t matter because it will be overwritten by your edited file.

 So what’s cool about this?